holiday apartment insurance landlord

 Katrin Straub

-Managing Director at nextsure
+CEO at nextsure

 The topic in brief and concise terms

 Renting out a holiday apartment carries higher risks than a long-term rental, often by up to thirty percent.
-Frequent guest changes and vacancy periods increase the risk of break-ins or undiscovered damage.
-Water damage can quickly result in costs exceeding 5,000 euros if detected late.
-Conventional private insurance often offers insufficient protection for landlords in these cases.
-Therefore, a specialised holiday apartment insurance is essential for every owner.
-These specific policies take into account the particular usage conditions and protect you against typical risks, safeguarding your assets, which are often worth several hundred thousand euros.
+Frequent guest changes and vacant periods increase the risk of break-ins or undetected damage.
+A water damage incident can quickly incur costs of over €5,000 if noticed late.
+Standard private insurance often provides insufficient protection for landlords in these cases.
+Therefore, a specific holiday home insurance is essential for every owner.
+These specific policies take into account the special usage conditions and protect you against typical risks.
+This way, you protect your asset, which is often worth several hundred thousand euros.

-Identifying Core Components: These insurances are essential for landlords
+Identifying Core Components: These Insurances are Essential for Landlords

-Implement additional protection: Secure against rental loss and legal disputes
+Implement additional protection: secure against rental loss and legal disputes

-In addition to the basic insurance policies, two additional policies can be very useful for landlords of holiday homes.
-A rent loss insurance protects you from financial losses if, for example, your holiday home cannot be rented out for several weeks or months after an insured event (e.g. fire, water damage).
-This insurance then covers the lost rental income, often for a period of up to twelve months.
-Carefully check the conditions, as vacancies between regular bookings are usually not covered.
+In addition to basic insurance, two additional policies can be very useful for landlords of holiday homes.
+A loss of rent insurance protects you from financial losses if your holiday flat is unlettable for several weeks or months after an insured damage (e.g. fire, water damage).
+This insurance then covers the lost rental income, often for up to twelve months.
+Check the conditions carefully, as vacancies between regular bookings are usually not covered.
 A landlord legal protection insurance is also an important addition.
-It covers the costs for a lawyer and court if there are legal disputes with tenants, neighbours or authorities – a dispute value of 5,000 euros can quickly lead to lawyer and court costs of over 1,500 euros.
-Such disputes may arise, for example, due to noise pollution or unpaid visitor's tax.
-The premiums for a landlord legal protection insurance start at around 150 euros per year.
-These additional components usefully complement your insurance coverage.
+It covers the costs of lawyers and court fees in the event of legal disputes with tenants, neighbours or authorities – a dispute value of 5,000 euros can quickly lead to lawyer and court costs of over 1,500 euros.
+Such disputes can arise, for example, due to noise pollution or unpaid tourist tax.
+Premiums for landlord legal protection insurance start at around 150 euros per year.
+These additional components meaningfully complement your insurance cover.

 Legal framework and obligations for landlords